 One of the most famous and puzzling incidents happened with a car named the T-Rex, which Jeff Gordon drove to victory in 1997.

-The car, sponsored by the sequel to Jurassic Park, was built from the ground up, reportedly, painstakingly following NASCAR rules but trying to improve on all the problem areas.
+The car, painted to promote the sequel to Jurassic Park, was built from the ground up, reportedly, painstakingly following NASCAR rules but trying to improve on all the problem areas.